takashialpha/niri-takashialpha/README.md

 - make correct workflows
 - get rid of knus/kdl (also why serde_json?)
 - shouldn't --version advertise niri-takashialpha?
-- cleanups + reviews
+- finish reviews focusing on cleanups
-- search for more it should drop
+- look for more it should drop